How to Meal Prep for Beginners

 Carbohydrates: Rice, brown rice, noodles, ramen noodles, pasta, couscous, legumes, lentils, quinoa.

-(I should include Brussel sprouts in the list, but …yuk!
+(I should include Brussels sprouts in the list, but …yuk!
 Sorry, I am not a fan.)

 For bodybuilders or people who want more protein in their diet, you can get protein powder suitable for cooking and baking that you can add.
 (Not every brand is suitable for cooking.)